Parry-Zhuo/DeliberatePracticeTimer/README.md

 **Contentment Assessment**: Post-session, users rate their satisfaction with the practice period, aiding in emotional and educational reflection.

 All data will automatically be uploaded onto an excel sheet that is connected to the cloud.
-Allowing for users to reflect.
+Allowing for users to log in data and reflect upon their habits from different computers.

 ![image](https://github.com/user-attachments/assets/220ecf08-aea3-4937-8232-1d27b97b084d)